-- The deadline for applications to any Consortium school is Friday 10th November 2023. - Test dates are one of Thursday 30th November, Monday 4th December and Wednesday 6th December 2023.
-Candidates only sit the assessment once, irrespective of the number of Consortium schools to which they are applying. - Offers will be sent out to arrive on Friday 9th February 2024 with acceptances due by Tuesday 5th March 2024 at noon.
+The deadline for applications to any Consortium school is Friday 8th November 2024.

+Test dates are one of Friday 29th November, Tuesday 3rd December and Thursday 5th December 2024.
+Candidates only sit the assessment once, irrespective of the number of Consortium schools to which they Is the assessment adaptive or non-adaptive?
+What does are applying.

+Offers will be sent out to arrive on Friday 14th February 2025 with acceptances due by Thursday 6th March 2025 at noon.